bcaligari/random/walkthroughs/blockedps-nettraf-openfiles.md

 ## Processes in uninterruptible sleep

-The load average is the average sum of runnable, running, and uninterruptable sleep tasks over the past 1, 5, and 15 minutes.
-Therefore, every task in in uninterruptable sleep is adding 1 to the load average.
+The load average is the average sum of runnable, running, and uninterruptible sleep tasks over the past 1, 5, and 15 minutes.
+Therefore, every task in in uninterruptible sleep is adding 1 to the load average.

 ### Checking the load average